CommandDash/packages/dash_agent/README.md

      [ProjectDataObject.fromText('Data in form of raw text')];

- /// Enables your agent to use web pages by indexing specified web pages urls or sitemaps in the object.
+ /// Enables your agent to use web pages by indexing specified web page URLs or sitemaps in the object.
   @override
  List<WebDataObject> get webObjects =>
      [WebDataObject.fromWebPage('https://sampleurl.com'),